badnng/Automatic_flashing_the_Magisk/README.md

 ## How to use it

-- Put the payload file of the card swipe packet in this directory
+- Please enter the absolute path of your Payload.bin
 - Now you can flash in with one click without environment variables (please don't delete the source folder!)
-- Double-click the start .bat, select the flashing method according to the model, and then the phone can wait after turning on USB debugging in the boot state
+- Double-click the 开始.bat, select the flashing method according to the model, and then the phone can wait after turning on USB debugging and USB install in the boot state
-- If there is no payload .bin, put boot into the boot_origin directory ~
+- If there is no payload .bin, put boot into the boot directory ~
 - **If there is an authorization window on your phone, please authorize, otherwise it will lead to failure!**

 ## Thanks